Devansh12git/ai-career-advisor/README.md

 # 🤖 Smart AI Career Advisor

-An intelligent AI based career guidance assistant that allows users to either upload their resume or type a skill to get personalized career suggestions powered by the **Cerebras LLM AI API**.
-The application features a sleek dark-mode UI built with **React + TailwindCSS** and includes an ** Node Express.js backend with PDF parsing support **.
+An intelligent AI based career guidance assistant that allows users to either upload their resume or type a skill to get personalized career suggestions powered by the **AI APIs - Cerebras LLM AI API**.
+The application features a sleek dark-mode UI built with **React + TailwindCSS** and includes an ** **Node Express.js backend with PDF parsing support** **.

 It is built  for students and professionals seeking smart, AI-powered career direction.

 ---